Sidh-Sharma/LMS_Transfer_between_RDBMS_using_Gilhari/README.md

 ## Description ##

 * The project simulates a library management system.
 On the "server" side, there is a MySQL source database with tables with data of Books, Authors, Members and Loans.
-On the "client" side, there is a Postgres destination database with tables for each member to store each member's loan history.
+On the "client" side, there is a Postgres destination database with a table to store loan history (in a chronological order).
 * There are two gilhari instances listening on two different ports (one each for server and client).
 The first instance uses GET requests to stream data from the MySQL database.
 The second instance then uses a POST request to send the retrieved data to the second database.
-* The database agnostic property of Gilhari allows for switching between the two databases very simple and straightforward.
+* The database agnostic property of Gilhari allows for switching between the two databases in a very simple and straightforward manner.

 ## Setting up Gilhari ##